awuest/BST260-Project/README.md

 There are two ways to access the source data used in this project:

   * Data is available in this repository in the ./data directory if git LFS is installed on your machine.
-(The git lfs pull command should allow you to access the component files of the data folder)
+(The < git lfs pull > command should allow you to access the files housed in the data folder)

   * Otherwise, the data can also be accessed on Dropbox using this link: https://www.dropbox.com/sh/8qbku2qxk85f31x/AABfbUPHavzU_A4215AxAVqHa?dl=0
 You will need to copy the data folder into the directory for this repository to